PLEASE NOTE: THE SYSTEM WILL START ACCEPTING APPLICATIONS FOR THE FIRST ROUND OF TRAVEL AWARDS ON SEPT. 5, 2014.

 - Budget of estimated costs

 - Copy of the letter/email accepting the presentation

 Priority will be given to students attending national or international conferences of major professional organizations.
 We particularly hope to help students toward the end of their graduate careers gain experience and make contacts important to their to their job prospects.
 However, the intellectual and professional development of each student is also a priority, thus the Fellowship Committee will also provide some funds for students presenting original work at prestigious conferences early in their careers (e.g., before advancing to candidacy).

 Preference will be given to students who have not had an ARHU Travel Award in the past.
 Awards will not be given for travel that has already taken place.

 NB: These applications must be turned in on time to be considered for the current cycle.
 Please do not apply in Round 1 for travel that will take place in February or later in the following semester.

 The entire application is now electronic!
 To apply, please go to: https://apply.arhu.umd.edu.
-(PLEASE NOTE: THE SYSTEM WILL START ACCEPTING APPLICATIONS FOR TRAVEL AWARDS ON March 14, 2014 for the Round 3.)
+(PLEASE NOTE: THE SYSTEM WILL START ACCEPTING APPLICATIONS FOR TRAVEL AWARDS ON SEPT.
+5, 2014 FOR ROUND 1.)